KWangLab/NatCommun_Sahni2024/README.md

 ## Citation
 If using IRIS, SOCIAL, SPECIAL, or any of the pertaining results, please cite:

-Sahni et al. "A machine learning model reveals expansive downregulation of ligand-receptor interactions enhancing lymphocyte infiltration in melanoma with acquired resistance to Immune Checkpoint Blockade. *N C* **X**, XXXX (XXXX). https://doi.org
+Sahni, S., Wang, B., Wu, D. et al. A machine learning model reveals expansive downregulation of ligand-receptor interactions that enhance lymphocyte infiltration in melanoma with developed resistance to immune checkpoint blockade.
+Nat Commun 15, 8867 (2024). [https://doi.org/10.1038/s41467-024-52555-4](https://rdcu.be/dXbLv)

 ## Acknowledgement(s)
 ### Lead Author(s)